rpm-software-management/rpm/docs/man/rpmbuild.8.md

 **\--build-in-place**

-:   Build from locally checked out sources.
-Sets \_builddir to current
+:   Build from locally checked out sources in the current working
-    working directory.
-Skips handling of -n and untar in the %setup and the deletion of the buildSubdir.
+    directory.
+The build tree is set up as if %setup was used, but %builddir/%buildsubdir points back to the current working directory. %prep is skipped entirely.

 **\--target ***PLATFORM*